VishDev12/VishDev12/README.md

 ## Hello Stranger! 👋

-I love all things open-source and Kubernetes!
-Also, gotta love AI/ML, can't live without the 🤖 now can we.
+I love all things open-source, MLOps, and Kubernetes!

 ### Some of my Blogs